-Power supplies to this equipment must have anti-surge (T) fuses rated at 1A for 230V supply, 2A for 110V supply, 5A for 48VAC supply or 10A for 11-30VDC.
+Power supplies to this equipment must have anti-surge (T) fuses rated at 1A for 230V supply, 2A for 110V supply, 5A for 48VAC or 10A for DC supplies in the range 11-30VDC.

 Don't touch any circuitry after you have connected the display, because there may be lethal voltages on the circuit board.